User Manual

 1. Start Event

-It is the event that determines the start of the workflow.
-It is the first step for starting processes and can be triggered manually or automatically.
+This event determines the start of the workflow.
+It is the first step in initiating processes and can be triggered manually or automatically.

 Usage Scenario:

-• A start event can be defined for a campaign process to be started on a specific date.
+• A start event can be defined for a campaign process to be launched on a specific date.

 2. End Event

-• It can be used for automatic notification or report generation when the business process is completed.
+• Can be used for sending automatic notifications or generating reports when the business process is completed.

 • Create End Event determines the point at which the workflow is completed and closes the process.